 This paper aims to provide the first comprehensive investigation for the determinants of household nutrient intake in both urban and rural China based on the repeated nation-wide surveys for two decades (1989-2009) in order to demystify the paradox of rising income but declining nutrient intake.
 A point of departure of the present study in light of its unique contribution to the previous literature on the determinants of nutrition in China or in other developing countries is to model (i) heterogeneity in the effect of household income and nutritional intake as well as (ii) the endogenoity of household income.
 This will provide a robust estimate for the effect of income on nutrition at different levels of nutritional intake.
-In terms of the choice of covariates, we include not only 'traditional' inputs of nutrition, but also direct proxies for uncertainties in household livelihood.
+In terms of the choice of covariates, we include not only "traditional" inputs of nutrition, but also direct proxies for uncertainties in household livelihood.
 Moreover, we are particularly interested in the distributional effects on nutrient intake of various inputs, indicated by heterogeneity in nutritional responses to income in the aforementioned literature.
-Our analysis will add to the understanding of China's experience of rising income as well as declining nutrition in recent years and thus, will inform government interventions in nutrition improvement and food security.5
+Our analysis will add to the understanding of China's experience of rising income but declining nutrition in recent years.
+It will thus inform government interventions in nutrition improvement and food security for not only China but also for other developing countries facing the similar dual challenge in reducing poverty and hunger at the same time.5